pgtttl/antivirus_game/README.md

 the safe one will not.

-if you want, use the
+if you want, use the safe one

 -caleb